dotnet/docs/docs/csharp/tutorials/exploration/records.md

 :::code language="csharp" source="snippets/record-types/DegreeDays.cs" ID="AddPrintMembers":::

 The signature declares a `virtual protected` method to match the compiler's version.
-Don't worry if you get the accessors wrong, the language enforces the correct signature.
+Don't worry if you get the accessors wrong; the language enforces the correct signature.
 If you forget the correct modifiers for any synthesized method, the compiler issues warnings or errors that help you get the right signature.

-## Nondestructive mutation
+## Non-destructive mutation

 The synthesized members in a positional record don't modify the state of the record.
 The goal is that you can more easily create immutable records.
 Look again at the preceding declarations for `HeatingDegreeDays` and `CoolingDegreeDays`.
 The members added perform computations on the values for the record, but don't mutate state.
 Positional records make it easier for you to create immutable reference types.

 Creating immutable reference types means you'll want to use non-destructive mutation.
-You  create new record instances that are similar to existing record instances using `with` expressions.
+You  create new record instances that are similar to existing record instances using [`with` expressions](../../language-reference/operators/with-expression.md).
 These expressions are a copy construction with additional assignments that modify the copy.
 The result is a new record instance where each property has been copied from the existing record and optionally modified.
-The existing record is unchanged.
+The original record is unchanged.

 Let's add a couple features to your program that demonstrate `with` expressions.
-First, let's create a new record to compute growing degree days using the same data.
-Growing degree days typically use 41F as the baseline, measures temperatures above the baseline.
+First, let's create a new record to compute growing degree days using the same data. *Growing degree days* typically uses 41F as the baseline and measures temperatures above the baseline.
 To use the same data, you can create a new record that is similar to the `coolingDegreeDays`, but with a different base temperature:

 :::code language="csharp" source="snippets/record-types/Program.cs" ID="GrowingDegreeDays":::